kennethbaillie/critcare-test/docs/1a74f8f7b8b7e871b413c4697f68b4401fbacdf0/index.md

     For use by appropriately-trained critical care staff in NHS Lothian only.
   </p>
   <p>
-    All of these guidelines can be found on the <a href="http://intranet.lothian.scot.nhs.uk/Directory/CriticalCare/Pages"> NHS Lothian intranet.
+    All of these guidelines can be found on the <a href="http://intranet.lothian.scot.nhs.uk/Directory/CriticalCare/Pages"> NHS Lothian intranet</a>.
   </p>
   <p>Guideline editors can find <a href="https://critcare.net/1a74f8f7b8b7e871b413c4697f68b4401fbacdf0/criticalcare/offline_README/">Instructions here</a></p>
 </div>